Home

 Research and writing:

-MS Word, customized with VBA scripts, for use in research
+MS Word, customized with VBA scripts

-MS Office, including Visio
+MS Office, including Excel, Access, Visio, and PowerPoint